 The studio’s immediate plans are to work more with storytelling and develop the so-called sonic cinema format, which means the creation of meticulously detailed and realistic virtual worlds.
 A perfect example of such an experience is William Russell’s Lost Spaces: Rainforest, an audio journey documenting and sharing the beauty of nature and its destruction.

 Spatial Festival is another ambitious project on the list that will bring together various disciplines through the common language of spatial sound.
-Invited artists, with the help of the studio’s team, have create works that will then be presented at the festival.
-With Spatial MONOM aims to propose ‘Spatial arts‘ as an emerging artistic movement, one that considers space as a primary compositional element to the artwork.
+Invited artists, with the help of the studio’s team, have created works that will then be presented at the festival.
+With Spatial, MONOM aims to propose ‘Spatial arts‘ as an emerging artistic movement, one that considers space as a primary compositional element of the artwork.

 For those unfamiliar with the story behind MONOM development, could you tell us how you position the studio in Berlin’s diverse cultural and musical landscape?
 And what was the city’s scene like when you just established it?
 What challenges have you faced in introducing audiences and artists to a new concept of listening and performing music?

 It’s hard for me to know the whole scope because the area I’ve been working in for the last five years is very specific.
 But from what I saw, there were so many cool things going on in Berlin at the time.
 The scene was very rich.
 However, I was not aware of any projects that focused purely on spatial sound composition and experience.
 I felt like that was missing.